For urgent consular assistance call

 Take extra care if travelling away from the Angkor Wat temple complex to other temples in the Siem Reap area.

-If you want to drive a car or ride a motorcycle larger than 125cc, you need a Cambodian driver's (or motorcycle) licence.
+If you want to drive a car or ride a motorcycle larger than 125cc, you need a Cambodian driver's (or motorcycle) licence, or your Australian licence and International Driving Permit.

 Under Cambodian law, you can ride a motorcycle with an engine capacity of up to 125cc without a licence.
 However, check with your insurer.
 Some travel insurers may not cover you for riding a motorcycle at all, even if you're fully licensed.
 Others won't cover riders unless they hold an Australian motorcycle licence, even if riding a motorcycle with capacity less than 125cc.

-Travel by road, especially at night, is dangerous because of:
+Travel by road, especially at night outside major cities, is dangerous because of:

 Driving standards are often poor.
 Vehicles and roads are often not well maintained.